isaacnmm/pestpolicy-hugo2XX/content/posts/dawn-dish-soap-for-fleas/index.md

 layout: post
 ---

 Witnessing my pets scratching, or even falling ill from flea bites is distressing.
-So, you're wondering, can Dawn dish soap (the household detergent) [really kill [fleas](https: //pestpolicy. com/spraying-yard-with-dawn-for-fleas/)](https: //pestpolicy. com/best-flea-treatment-for-puppies/) on your dogs or cats? **Certainly!
+So, you're wondering, can Dawn dish soap (the household detergent) [really kill [fleas](https://pestpolicy.com/spraying-yard-with-dawn-for-fleas/)](https://pestpolicy.com/best-flea-treatment-for-puppies/) on your dogs or cats? **Certainly!
 Dawn dish soap can kill fleas on your cats and dogs, but it's a less effective flea control method compared to IGR sprays.

 Although it can easily remove grease and oil from wild birds, the flea-killing process is different. ** - *According to Dr. Andrea Miller, Dawn **dish soap works by degreasing the fleas' protective exoskeleton waxy *through the*surfactant effect**, essentially drowning them.
 Also, the fleas become susceptible to dehydration, and other environmental stressors.